laul7klau/kubernetes-aws/bigip-ctrl-ingress/README.md

     ``#Create as3 definition to configure BIG-IP ``
     ``kubectl create -f as3.yaml``

-BIG-IP Container Ingress Service is deployed.
+BIG-IP Container Ingress Service is deployed!

-#### Change from Nodeport to Cluster IP mode:
+Optional: Change from Nodeport to Cluster IP mode
 The setup is currently running in Nodeport mode.
 See the verification section below to verify the nodeport vs clusterIP set up.
 To switch to ClusterIP mode, run:
 ``kc edit -f cis-deployment.yaml -n kube-system``

 Replace
 ``- --pool-member-type=nodeport``  with   ``- --pool-member-type=cluster``